 And did we mention we give landlords 8 weeks’ end-of-tenancy protection, the highest level of cover on the market?

 Am I allowed to offer Reposit as well as a traditional cash deposit?

 Of course you can!
 In fact, tenants should always have a choice between purchasing a Reposit or paying for a 5 weeks’ deposit.
 We encourage you and the agent to discuss with tenants the right option for them.

 How do I know the tenant won’t cancel the policy?

-Unlike other deposit alternatives, Reposit protects landlord by adding them as a beneficiary to our insurance policy, underwritten by Canopius, a Lloyd’s of London syndicate insurer.
+Unlike other deposit alternatives, Reposit protects landlord by adding them as a beneficiary to our insurance policy, underwritten by a leading, global insurer.

 What happens with claims?

 At the end of any tenancy, you will be able to raise a claim via our platform.
 If there are fair end-of-tenancy charges, tenants are expected to reimburse landlords through the platform.
 If they default on a fair payment, our insurer will pay the claim amount directly to you.

 You will never have to deal with the insurer.